jadjoubran/ionic2-generator/README.md

 ## Available commands

-This generator is very simple to use, and might be of liking to those used to the famous `artisan` commands
+This generator is very simple to use, and might be to the liking of those used to the famous `artisan` commands.

 ### Creating Ionic 2 Page Files